-Dare to set goals this year!
+Dare to make a New Year's resolution this year!

 Yes - changes are tough, but very important for our motivation and personal development!
 Take advantage of the New Year’s Eve and dare to set a New Year's resolution to keep up for the next 365 days - it will definitely pay off.
 Research shows that only 8% will reach their New Year’s resolutions.
 IAMRUNBOX gives you some good tips on how to finally make the changes happen.